Position: durable workflows pair naturally with agentic workflows.

 - Update context from LLM + tool results (e.g.,

-readyToExecute,done,errors[]). - Compute next FSM/Markov state.
+readyToExecute,done,errors[]). - Compute next FSM state.

 - Persist again; schedule next “tick” or finish.